griddb/griddb-docker/griddb/README.md

     griddb/griddb
 ```
 Note :
-* GridDB version 4.5, 4.6 and 5.0 CE support 1 member for fixed list method.
+* GridDB CE of the version since 4.5 supports only 1 member for fixed list method.
 * GridDB use option --network="host" to forward ports.

 # Execute a sample program (GriddB server on Ubuntu)